chuckmeyer/pandoc-resume/markdown/chuckmeyer-resume.md

 Bold Penguin, March 2019 to present.

 I report to the CTO and work with our partners to accelerate their integrations with our products.
-This coud be anything from a single developer linking their Salesforce to our commercial insurance exchange or a large enterprise team connecting multiple bespoke backend systems to our quoting and binding platform.
+This ranges from a single developer linking their Salesforce to our commercial insurance exchange to large enterprise teams connecting multiple bespoke backend systems to our quote and bind platform.

-- I talk to partners via meetings, email, and slack to answer questions and hear feedback.
+- I work directly with partners via meetings, email, and slack to answer questions and capture feedback.
 - I work with our product teams advocating for partner enhancements.
 - I improve our product documentation based on partner feedback.
 - I write and provide coding examples and best practices.
 - I built a [Developers Portal](https://developers.boldpenguin.com)
-  consolidating all of these tools to reduce the amount of interaction required for on-boarding and increase brand awareness within the InsureTech space.
+  consolidating all of these tools to streamline partner on-boarding and increase brand awareness within the InsureTech space.

 **Senior Developer Advocate, AWS CloudFormation,**
 Amazon Web Services, August 2017 to March 2019.

 I reported to the AWS CloudFormation service director and served as a liason between the service team and the developer community.
-My objectives were to guide customers in following best practices, serving as a rallying point for the community, and voicing customer concerns back to the service team.
+I guided customers in following best practices, served as a rallying point for the community, and voiced customer concerns back to the service team.

 - I represented the developer community in service team planning sessions.
 - I maintained AWS CloudFormation's open source repositories.
-- I designed and published best practices and customer solutions for AWS' management tools blog:
+- I designed and published best practices and customer solutions for AWS' management tools blog.
-- I spoke at meetups and conferences about infrastructure code best practices:
+- I spoke at meetups and conferences about infrastructure as code best practices.
-- I met with customers and dive into ways to improve their infrastructure automation strategies.
+- I met with customers to suggest improvements their infrastructure automation strategies.

 **Security Solution Architect,**
 Amazon Web Services, April 2016 to August 2017.

-I spoke with CISOs and security practitioners across North America on how they can improve their IT security posture by building applications using AWS cloud services.
+I spoke with CISOs and security practitioners across North America on how to improve their IT security posture by building applications using AWS cloud services.

 - I reviewed customer cloud network topologies.
--  I created AWS security labs for use at conferences, summits, and loft events.
+- I created AWS security labs for conferences, summits, and loft events.
--  I coached customers on moving their security models away from network perimeter controls towardcloud-native solutions for better horizontal isolation and scaling for hybrid environments.
+- I coached customers on moving away from network perimeter controls toward cloud-native solutions
 - I helped customers understand actual risks and appropriate controls to secure their data at rest and in transit.

 **Senior Professional Services Consultant**,
 Amazon Web Services, New York, NY, July 2013 to April 2016.

 I helped large enterprises migrate critical workloads to AWS and integrate Amazon\'s web services with their existing on-premises systems.
-My primary goal was to champion repeatable, secure deployment of infrastructure and applications through CI/CD and configuration management along with the application of DevOps best practices at enterprise scale.
+I championed repeatable, secure deployment of infrastructure and applications through CI/CD and configuration management along with the application of DevOps best practices.

--   I designed and built a pipeline to harden RHEL7 Amazon Machine Images to help my customer achieve PCI compliance using Packer, Puppet, and CloudFormation wrapped in custom Python code.
+- I built a pipeline for hardening RHEL7 Amazon Machine Images to help my customer achieve PCI compliance (Packer, Puppet, and CloudFormation wrapped in custom Python code)
--   I sprinted with a customer's cloud team to construct a CI/CD pipeline for deploying AWS IAM Roles and Policies to meet delegation of duties requirements.
-The pipeline used CodeCommit, CodePipeline, Ansible, and CloudFormation.
+- Cnstructed a CI/CD pipeline for deploying AWS IAM Roles and Policies to meet delegation of duties requirements (CodeCommit, CodePipeline, Ansible, and CloudFormation)

 **Web Security Manager,**
 Federal Reserve/HP, Herndon, VA, January 2013 to July 2013.